 Want to go even deeper in your reading this year?
 Check out Want to Read More to get started.
 Ready to dive in?

-Try reading some young adult or children's literature.
+- Try readingyoung adult or children's literature.
 You'd be surprised how many of these books tug at your heartstrings or make you see the world with a new perspective.

 - Motivated by numbers?
 Use the percentage read feature on a Kindle and set a goal to read ten percent (or more, you do you!) a day.

-Keep a book always nearby, maybe on your nightstand, by your favorite chair, or wherever else you spend a lot of time.
+- Keep a book always nearby, maybe on your nightstand, by your favorite chair, or wherever else you spend a lot of time.

-Find out if your favorite celebrity narrated an audiobook (like Meryl Streep, Reese Witherspoon, Tim Robbins, Benedict Cumberbatch and Dan Stevens).
+- Celebs narrate audiobooks (like Meryl Streep, Reese Witherspoon, Tim Robbins, Benedict Cumberbatch and Dan Stevens).
 If you find a narrator you love, you'll make time to listen to their voice.